roomate/Chess-and-Tic-Tac-Toe/README.md

 ## ❌ ⭕ Tic-Tac-Toe

 The implementation is easy and mostly serves of testing case of the overall algorithmic structure.
-With a correct implementation of the MinMax algorithm, it is impossible to win a Morpion game, as the adversary will always have a counter available.
+With a correct implementation of the MinMax algorithm, it is impossible to win a Tit-Tac-Toe game, as the adversary will always have a counter available.
 Nonetheless, if the player plays a bad move, it can lose.
 Thus, a standard play ends up in a draw, hence the inherent limited interest of this case.